DuncanLab/OMINDS/README.md

 ### Step 6: Renaming Stimuli

-This switch allows you to choose if you would like your output stimuli to be renamed to something generic instead of maintaining their original database names.
+This switch allows you to choose if you would like your output stimuli to be renamed to something generic instead of maintaining their original, descriptive database names.
 This could be helpful if you are scripting and selecting files based on which group they are in.
 For our example, though, we will uncheck this option.

 ![Renaming Stimuli](/resources/Choose_Renaming.png "Renaming Stimuli")